tigerfarm/arduino/Altair101/Processor/README.md

 + Write the program to: 01100000.bin

+Following is the assembler program listing of the above.
+            mvi a,2         ; Set register A = 2.
+            adi 3           ; Add immediate number to register A. sta 64          ; Move result (register A) to address 64. hlt

 + Run the program, which runs until it halts.
 + Examine memory address 64 to view the result, 2+3 = 5.
 + View and deposit and new number value.